killshot13/mj-pa/README.md

 >
 > * the `index.json` file has become the the `.prettierrc.json` file
 >
+> * the default Prettier parser is now implied which dictates by filetype
+>
 > * the "mj-pa" config can now be called from the command line
 >
 > * better overall integration and flexibility has been achieved